 Our setting Ethos

-We have a clear ethos at Early Nurture Pre-School, that is ambitious with a clear vision for providing high quality and care that prepares children especially disadvantage children and those who are SEND.
+We have a clear ethos at Early Nurture Pre-School, that is ambitious with a clear vision for providing high quality and care and education.
+We offer inclusive practice mainstream early years provision combined with a focus on meeting the needs of newly identified and yet to be identified SEND children.

 Our Curriculum